andresoviedo/java-utilities/README.md

 I would be glad if you find any of the classes useful.
 Here are some:

+* **JSonUtils.java**:  Compare org.json.JSONObject & org.json.JSONArray no matter which is the order of the inner elements
 * **ProvincesUtil.java**:  Enumeration with all the Spain provinces with it's respective code.
 * **MySQLPhoneCallAlert.java**: Make a select to MySQL and if it's not OK the class will make a phone call to your cell phone.
 * **BeanUtils.java**: Print any POJO into a pretty printable String (recursive).
 Also set (or get) nested properties (bean1.prop1.val2)